Andy Sabados

-Andrew Alex Sabados (November 24, 1916 – July 5, 2004) was an American professional football guard who played two seasons with the Chicago Cardinals of the National Football League (NFL).
-He was selected by the Cardinals in the thirteenth round of the 1939 NFL draft after playing college football at the Citadel Military College of South Carolina.
+Andrew Alex Sabados (November 24, 1916 – July 5, 2004) was an American professional football player who was a guard for two seasons with the Chicago Cardinals of the National Football League (NFL).
+He was selected by the Cardinals in the thirteenth round of the 1939 NFL draft after playing college football for The Citadel Bulldogs.

 Early life

 Andrew Alex Sabados was born on November 24, 1916, in Aurora, Illinois.
 He attended East Aurora High School in Aurora.

 College career

 Sabados played college football for The Citadel Bulldogs of the Citadel Military College of South Carolina.
 He was on the freshman team in 1935 and was a three-year letterman from 1936 to 1938.
 He was captain, an All-State selection and SoCon Jacobs Blocking Award winner his senior year in 1938.
 He was also captain of the track team at The Citadel.
 Sabados was inducted into The Citadel's athletics hall of fame in 1983.